josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 The review system must be scalable to handle increasing volumes of user interactions as the chatbot's usage grows.
 It should be capable of processing a large number of responses efficiently to maintain quality assurance standards across all interactions.

+### Feature4: Reports for Professors based on Student Activity

 **User Story 4**

 Description:

-As a teacher, I want to access real time progress reports for each of my students, including grades, completed assignments, and areas of improvement, so that I can monitor their academic performance and provide targeted support as needed.
+Mr. Tovar - "As a teacher, I want to access real time progress reports for each of my students, including grades, completed assignments, and areas of improvement, so that I can monitor their academic performance and provide targeted support as needed."

-Constraints:

-The reports should be updated in realtime to reflect the latest student data.
-The system should ensure secure access to student information, adhering to privacy regulations and guidelines.

 Comments: